fragaria/karmen-docs/docs/README.md

-# Welcome to Karmen docs site
+# Welcome to Karmen documentation

 You will find all the documentation about Karmen multiple 3D printer manager and Karmen Pill here.

+* New to Karmen and need little info on how it works?
+Have a look at the [Karmen quickstart guide](quickstart.md).
-Got your Karmen Pill and need help setting it up?
+* Got your Karmen Pill and need help setting it up?
 See the [getting started guide](pill-getting-started.md).

-New to Karmen and need little info on how it works?
-See [quickstart guide](quickstart.md).
+* Just happened to end up here and want some quick introduction what this all is about?
+The [basics section](about-karmen.md) is a good starting point.

 ## Suggestions appreciated {docsify-ignore}

-We welcome any suggestions on improving this docs site.
+We welcome any thoughts, suggestions and feedback you may have to help us improve this documentation.
 Please do not hesitate to submit one using [GitHub issue](https://github.com/fragaria/karmen-docs/issues/new) tracker.

 ## More resources {docsify-ignore}

 See the [code on GitHub](https://github.com/fragaria/karmen).

-## Other helpful channels {docsify-ignore}
+## Getting help {docsify-ignore}

-You can use any of following channels to ask for assistance:
+You can use any of following channels to ask for assistance should you need it:

 - Ask a question using [Gitter](https://gitter.im/fragaria/karmen)
 - Ping us on [Facebook](https://www.facebook.com/karmen3D/)